 While physically isolated and surrounded by forests and rugged often steep terrain, the site is relatively not that far from the valley floor (takes maybe 12-15 minutes to reach by car).
 From Promontory the northern reaches of the property are only about 2 miles due south.
 Nearby neighbors including Dominus, Blankiet and Martha’s Vineyard with BOND and Harlan Estate located just to the north.

-Currently approximately 30 acres of the site are under vine with the majority planted to Cabernet Sauvignon with small blocks of Malbec, Petit Verdot and Cabernet Franc – with a number of blocks undergoing replanting.
-Ultimately the goal is to have 65 to 70 acres under vine (less then 10% of the total acreage).
+Currently approximately 50 acres of the site are under vine with the majority planted to Cabernet Sauvignon with small blocks of Malbec, Petit Verdot and Cabernet Franc including a number of blocks that have more recently been replanted.
+Ultimately the goal is to have 65 to 70 acres under vine (less than 10% of the total acreage).
 Each year the vineyards are harvested in 60 to 90 separate lots.

-The property can be challenging to manage due to its often-steep terrain (15-to-30-degree slope) yet exciting at the same time due to its diversity of soil types and exposures.
+The property can be challenging to manage due to its often-steep terrain (15-to-30-degree slope), yet exciting at the same time due to its diversity of soil types and exposures.
 A vein of volcanic soils run through their lower vineyard, parts of the vineyard are planted on sedimentary soils and the majority of vines grow on metamorphic soils.
+This is a rare site where all three major soil types converge.
 Also unique for a vineyard planted in the Mayacamas mountains are the amounts of exposure this site has – a remarkable 360 degrees in some cases.

-The vines are dry farmed and are very much farmed by hand – by their own team of vineyard workers.
+The vines are dry farmed and are very much tended to by hand by their own team of vineyard workers.
+This is among the largest hillside dry farmed vineyard in Napa Valley; for reference, other dry-farmed hillside properties of size include Pym-Rae on Mt.
+Veeder and Jasud Estate on Diamond Mountain.

 Winery

-Our first visit to the winery property was many years ago when it was operating as Diamond Oaks Winery; Diamond Oaks Winery was founded by Dinesh Maniar when he purchased the property in 2003.
-Maniar was originally from Bombay, purchased his first property south of Calistoga in the late 1970s; it was this property which inspired the name of the winery because of the oak trees growing on site and the fact part of it was in the Diamond Mountain sub appellation.
+Our first visit to the winery property was many years ago when it was operating as Diamond Oaks Winery; the founder of Diamond Oaks Winery, Dinesh Maniar purchased this Oakville property in 2003.
+Maniar was originally from Bombay and acquired his first property south of Calistoga in the late 1970s.
+It was this north-valley property which inspired the name of his winery in Oakville because of the oak trees growing on site and the fact it was partially located in the Diamond Mountain sub appellation.

-Before that it was home to La Famiglia di Robert Mondavi which was open to the public at the time for tastings focusing exclusively on Italian varietals, and prior to that, a production facility built in 1982 called Vichon, eventually owned by Robert Mondavi Winery.
+Before that, this Oakville property was home to La Famiglia di Robert Mondavi which was open to the public at the time for tastings focusing exclusively on Italian varieies, and prior to that, a production facility built in 1982 called Vichon, eventually owned by Robert Mondavi Winery.
 Vichon was named by combining the last names of the primary partners at the time, Dr. George Vierra (Vi) and Brucher (ch) and Watson (on).
 Vichon’s first vintage was in 1980 and their first wine from the estate was produced in 1986.
 Napa winemakers Michael Weis and Karen Culler used to oversee their winemaking.

-The estate is 20 acres perched in the hills with great views mostly to the south overlooking the Napa Valley.
-Five acres of vines are planted on site but the grapes from these do not go into the Promontory wine.
+The estate is 20 acres perched in the hills with great views mostly to the south overlooking Napa Valley.
+Five acres of vines are planted on site but these grapes are not used in the Promontory wine.

-The Fermentation Hall looks like it is from another era – while modern it has a feel of a time harking back to the Industrial Revolution perhaps.
+The Fermentation Hall looks like it is from another era; while modern it has a feel of a time harking back to the Industrial Revolution perhaps.
+And during harvest the resulting sounds of employees working, mimic that era.
 As equally appealing as the visual aspects are the functions housed within its confines.
 During harvest, a hopper can be attached to a crane and overhead rail system which then will be delivered to a specific tank.
-30+ small lot custom made tanks are housed here – some concrete and some wood and individual lots are picked to match the sizes of their tanks.
+30+ small lot custom made tanks are housed here including a mix of both concrete and wood.
+Individual lots are picked to match the sizes of their tanks.

-To further micromanage what the wine making team calls the “corners and angles” of their vineyard, the pieces that are often too small to fit into tank – go into barrel for fermentation in a separate barrel room.
-The number of barrels they choose to use really depends on every vintage – some vintages see very even ripening while other vintages showcase the diversity of their vineyards.
+To further micromanage what the wine making team calls the “corners and angles” of their vineyard, the pieces that are often too small to fit into tank, go into barrel for fermentation in a separate barrel room.
+The number of barrels they choose to use really depends on every vintage.
+Some vintages experience very even ripening while other vintages showcase the diversity of their vineyards.
 The barrels sit on OXOline® rollers and are rotated in full several times a day during fermentation.
-The barrel fermentations are slow – rather than a quick extraction of color, flavor and tannins from the skins – these components are slowly infused into the wine over time.
+The barrel fermentations are slow – rather than a quick extraction of color, flavor and tannins from the skins, these components are slowly infused into the wine over time.

-Significant thought went into choosing their wine making equipment – the space, the tanks, the use of barrels the ease of moving equipment around all reflect a philosophy that puts a strong emphasis on being flexible.
-Wine making is not rigid – it is a piece of art that is painted differently every year and the winery certainly reflects this.
+Significant thought went into choosing their wine making equipment including the space, the tanks, the use of barrels and the ease of moving equipment around, all reflect a philosophy that puts a strong emphasis on being flexible.
+Wine making is not rigid; it is a canvas which is painted differently every year and the winery and its operations, certainly reflects this philosophy.

 The winery was fully functional in time for the 2016 harvest.